 - only in one area of your breast

 You usually have radiotherapy after this surgery.
 This is to destroy any cancer cells that may still be in the breast.

 During the operation, the surgeon removes the cancer and a border (margin) of normal breast tissue all around it.
 They might also remove some or all of the lymph nodes in your armpit (axilla).
 They send these to the laboratory.

 A pathologist checks the border around the tumour for cancer cells.
-If there are no cancer cells, your report will say that that there is a healthy or clear margin.
+If there are no cancer cells, your report will say that there is a clear margin.

 It is important to have clear margins with any surgery to remove a cancer.
 It means that you are unlikely to need more surgery and the risk of cancer coming back in the future is lower.

-You might need more surgery if there is no clear margin around the cancer.
+You might need more surgery if the margin around the cancer is not clear.

-You’ll have a scar on your breast.
+You will have a scar on your breast.
 You can’t usually see this when you wear a bra or swimming costume.
-You’ll have another scar under your armpit if you have lymph nodes taken away.
+You have another scar under your armpit if you have lymph nodes taken away.
 These scars will fade a bit over time.

-A wide local excision may not change the look of your breast too much.
+This type of surgery may not change the look of your breast too much.
 But in some women the breast might be smaller.
 The surgeon may need to operate on your other breast so that they look similar.

 Your surgeon can tell you what to expect.
 They might be able to show you photos of what your breast is likely to look like afterwards.

 Removing lymph nodes